Skip to main contentEnter

 Key questions remain about whether any contingency is tied to promotion, the extent of PSPRS's realised gains, and whether the valuation can be sustained as parachute payments taper off without a return to the Premier League.

-It cost us ~£114 to produce this article
+It cost us ~£114 to cover this story

 News